amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 	- [ ] Client node -> this recives commands from GCS, deserializes the commands, calls corresponding services, serializes the answer and sends it back to GCS

 - For GCS PC we should do these:
-	- [ ] Adding seperate page for RF communication in GUI app.
+	- [x] Adding seperate page for RF communication in GUI app.
 	- [X] Add subscription to sensor data and visualize it in GUI app.
 	- [ ] Test the sensor subscription(previous task.)
-	- [ ] Add publisher for sending commands to corresponding topics to the GUI app.
+	- [ ] Add publisher to the GUI app for sending commands to commands topic.
 	- [ ] Add a Publisher node which recieves data from RF link and publishes to corresponding topics to feed the GUI app.
 	- [ ] Add a subscriber node subscribing to the command topics, serializing them and sending them to RPI.
 This node should also get the command answers back and provide them to GUI app.
 This last task may also be done in the previous publisher task(data from RF link), but I'm not confident about it yet, but I think here is better for implementing it, because in this way we gather same contexts together!